Ricchi e Poveri: 1981–2009: new formation and subsequent projects

 In 1981, Marina Occhiena left the group to pursue a solo career.

-Ricchi e Poveri has recorded in Italian and Spanish some of their 1980s and 1990s hits, including "Mamma Maria", "Made in Italy", "M'innamoro di te" and "Se m'innamoro".
+Ricchi e Poveri has recorded in Italian and Spanish some of their 1980s and 1990s hits, including "Mamma Maria", "Made in Italy", "M'innamoro di te" and "Se m'innamoro", the latter of which won the Sanremo Music Festival 1985.

 "Sarà perché ti amo"

-In 1981 the band recorded a Spanish version of the single "Sarà perché ti amo".
-The song, retitled "Será porque te amo", became a hit in Mexico, the Caribbean, and in Central and South America.
+In 1981, the band recorded a Spanish version of the single "Sarà perché ti amo".
+The song, retitled "Será porque te amo", became a hit in Mexico, the Caribbean, and Central and South America.

-Several groups covered the song, adapting it to different genres including tropical, dance, and various forms of Mexican folk music known as Grupera.
-The Latino boy band projects Los Chicos and Los Chamos, and the Italo-Dance band Eu4ya also covered the song, but the lyrics were heavily altered; only the chorus line was kept in one verse and the rest was rearranged to make the song more appealing to teenagers.
+Several groups covered the song, adapting it to different genres, including tropical, dance, and various forms of Mexican folk music known as Grupera.
+The Latino boy band projects Los Chicos and Los Chamos, and the Italo-Dance band Eu4ya also covered the song, but the lyrics were heavily altered; only the chorus line was kept in one verse, and the rest was rearranged to make the song more appealing to teenagers.

 The song is featured in some film soundtracks: L'Effrontée (1985), Spike of Bensonhurst (1988), High Tension (2003) and Unmade Beds (2009).

-As of 2007 the song is still being covered in all genres and it has achieved somewhat of a cult/nostalgia status in several Spanish-speaking countries, as a symbol of a generation.
+As of 2007, the song is still being covered in all genres, and it has achieved somewhat of a cult/nostalgia status in several Spanish-speaking countries, as a symbol of a generation.
 The song was remade in 2008 in German, by Diana Sorbello as "Das ist, weil ich dich liebe" and in 2011, in Dutch, by Monique Smit and Tim Douwsma as "Eén zomeravond met jou".

 Recent years

 Ricchi e Poveri held two massive concerts in the Mediterranean island of Malta on the 12 and 13 June 2009.
 The band's popularity in Malta resulted in another concert on 6 November 2010.
 Ricchi e Poveri completed a tour of Italy and Slovenia in 2012, followed at the beginning of 2013 with a three-song set in the Discoteka 80's concert in Moscow.

-In 2016 the group's founder, Franco Gatti, retired from the group at the age of 74.
-The death of his son Alessio at the age of 23 in 2013 had changed his life to the extent he was no longer able to make jokes about his mustache and big nose, and he felt he could no longer carry on touring the world.
+In 2016, the group's founder, Franco Gatti, retired from the group at the age of 74.
+The death of his son Alessio at the age of 23 in 2013 had changed his life to the extent that he was no longer able to make jokes about his moustache and big nose, and he felt he could no longer carry on touring the world.